Hoyasumii/avengers-endgame/README.md

 WANDA MAXIMOFF: She knows– They both do.

-[Clint gives her a side hug and Wanda reciproc
+[Clint gives her a side hug and Wanda reciproca